CEFGA Honors Employees and Companies with Inaugural Awards Program

 To address the construction industry’s persistent labor shortage challenges, companies are getting involved in local schools, building quality craft training programs, hiring from programs like CEFGA’s Construction Ready, and identifying career pathways for their field-level employees.

-To recognize and celebrate individuals and companies who are making a difference in the industry’s fight to find and develop craft professionals, CEFGA hosted the First Annual Craft Pro Champions Awards Breakfast on August 8, 2019.
+To recognize and celebrate individuals and companies who are making a difference in the industry’s fight to find and develop craft professionals, CEFGA hosted the First Annual Craft Pro Champions Awards Breakfast at The Gathering Spot in Atlanta on August 8, 2019.
 More than 70 industry professionals attended the event, which honored 12 individuals and companies as Georgia’s best construction field-level employees and employers.
-(Scroll to bottom for list of winners and photo gallery.)

 The Craft Pro Champions Awards were created out of a partnership between CEFGA and Atlanta CareerRise, who together pursued and won the Job Quality Initiative Grant offered by the National Fund for Workforce Solutions.